-Each year, the Department of Surgery showcases outstanding resident research through the Edelstone-Bendix Research Day.
-This day features a number of presentations by residents and fellows to showcase their work.
+Each year, the Department of Surgery showcases outstanding trainee research on Edelstone-Bendix Residents’ Day.
+This day features oral and poster presentations of research performed during the academic year.

-The Allen B. Kanavel Surgical Scholars Award is bestowed annually upon surgical research residents who have completed exceptional accomplishments in the laboratory.
+The Allen B. Kanavel Surgical Scholars Award is bestowed annually to PSTP scholars for exceptional accomplishments in research.

 Graduate Research Resources